wilsonmar/oss-perf/jmeter.md

 <a id="AccessMachine">
 ## Access JMeter slave machine</a>
-0. The server needs to be setup with LDAP
+0. The server needs to be setup with LDAP.
+1. The SSH certificate for userids need to be installed on the server.
+2. Group permissions need to be assigned to each user accessing the machine.

-1. If you don't have a SSH UI program, open a terminal and type the ip address.
+0. If you don't have a SSH UI program, open a terminal and type the ip address.
 For example:

    ```